 Family housing units on the base are located in two separate housing areas.
-One housing area is located on the main base, the second is located in north area, which is a 10 minute drive from the main base and contains housing, Cummings Elementary School, Zeamer Child Development Center, Freedom Fitness Center and a shopping complex.
+One housing area is located on the main base; the second is located in the north area, which is a 10-minute drive from the main base and contains housing, Cummings Elementary School, Zeamer Child Development Center, Freedom Fitness Center and a shopping complex.

 At this time, Misawa has limited exceptional family member adaptable housing.
 The lack of modified housing is considered during the overseas travel clearance process for family members.